Toward Quantum-Aware Machine Learning: Improved Prediction of Quantum Dissipative Dynamics via Complex Valued Neural Networks: Results and Discussion

 Since a 4-site FMO model is not available in the QD3SET-1 database, we generate the corresponding dataset independently using the same LTLME framework and bath parameters as employed for the 7-site FMO complex, with the dynamics initialized by an excitation localized on site~1.
 This construction ensures consistency across all FMO prototypes considered in this study.

-To improve training efficiency and ensure representative coverage of the parameter space, farthest point sampling\cite{dral2019mlatom,ullah2022predicting} is employed to select a subset of trajectories from each dataset.
+To improve training efficiency and ensure representative coverage of the parameter space, farthest point sampling\cite{dral2019mlatom,ullah2022predicting} is employed to select a subset of trajectories from each dataset (See Section~S2 of the Supporting Information).
 For the SB model, we consider only the symmetric case, comprising 500 trajectories from $\mathcal{D}_{\mathrm{sb}}$.
 For each of the four systems---the SB model and the three FMO prototypes---we then select 400 trajectories for training via farthest point sampling, with the remaining trajectories reserved for out-of-sample testing.

 For the SB model, each trajectory spans a total duration of $20/\Delta$ with a time step of $dt = 0.05$.
 In contrast, the FMO dynamics is restricted to a total time of $2~\mathrm{ps}$ with a time step of $0.005~\mathrm{ps}$.
 During training, both RVNN and CVNN models operate in a sequence-to-sequence forecasting mode, wherein a fixed-length history of RDMs is provided as input and multiple future time steps are predicted simultaneously in a single forward pass (“one-shot” prediction).
 Specifically, for the SB model, each training sample consists of 81 input time steps, and the network is trained to predict the subsequent 40 time steps.
 For the 4-site, 7-site, and 8-site FMO complexes, each training sample likewise contains 81 input time steps, with the models trained to predict the next 80 time steps.